n76/Local-GSM-Backend/README.md

 This software is licensed as "Apache License, Version 2.0" unless noted otherwise.

-This software is derived from LocalGSMLocationProvider at https://github.com/rtreffer/LocalGSMLocationProvider but differs as follows:
+This software was forked from LocalGSMLocationProvider at https://github.com/rtreffer/LocalGSMLocationProvider with the following initial changes:

 1. This software uses a sqlite database rather than the custom built one in LocalGSMLocationProvider.
 2. This software does not ship with a built in database.
 Databases can be generated with the scripts at https://github.com/n76/lacells-creator or using the built in database generation facility.
 3. The database used by this software includes an estimated range of coverage for each cell tower.
 That information is used to provide a location estimate weighted by coverage area and to make an estimate of position accuracy.
 (The original LocalGSMLocationProvider assumes 800 meter range for all towers.)

+The code has evolved significantly since the initial fork.

 [![Get it on F-Droid](get_it_on_f-droid.png?raw=true)](https://f-droid.org/repository/browse/?fdid=org.fitchfamily.android.gsmlocation)